mfarme/pensieve/README.md

 # Pensieve

-> Desktop app for recording meetings or memos from locally running apps and transcribing and summarizing them with a local LLM
+> Desktop app for recording meetings or memos from locally running apps and transcribing and summarizing them with a local LLM.
+My fork modifies the original to use GPU accelerated Whisper using Pytorch, extends transcription length capability, and allows for LM Studio as an alternative to Ollama for summarization and embeddings.

 <div align="center">
     <a href="https://github.com/lukasbach/pensieve/releases/latest">